Biden and Harris appear together for the first time since she lost the election to Trump

 “To all the military families, to all those with a loved one still missing or unaccounted for, to all Americans grieving the loss of a loved one who wore the uniform, Jill and I want you to know we see you, we thank you and we'll never stop working to meet our sacred obligation to you and your family,” he said.

-Biden's son, Beau, who Jill helped raise, served in the Delaware Army National Guard and deployed to Iraq in 2008 for about a year.
+The president's son, Beau, who first lady Jill Biden helped raise, served in the Delaware Army National Guard and deployed to Iraq in 2008 for about a year.
 He died of brain cancer in 2015 at the age of 46.

-Biden and Harris, accompanied by Veterans Affairs Secretary Denis McDonough, wore solemn expressions on their faces as they approached the tomb.
+Earlier, at the Tomb of the Unkown Soldier, Biden and Harris, accompanied by Veterans Affairs Secretary Denis McDonough, wore solemn expressions on their faces.
 They placed their hands over their hearts as the national anthem played before the wreath-laying, and again afterward as “Taps” sounded.

-It was the first time that Biden and Harris had been seen together in public since the vice president lost last week's election to former President Donald Trump.
+It was the first time that Biden and Harris had been seen together in public since the vice president lost last week's election to former President Donald Trump, though Biden had spoken to both Trump and Harris by phone.
+The president plans to host the president-elect at the White House on Wednesday.

 Before leaving the cemetery, Harris and Emhoff visited a gravesite.
 The White House did not say who is buried there.